cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 ### The First Masternode/Block Creator {#the-first-masternodeblock-creator .unnumbered}

-The first masternode/block creator in a given epoch $e$ can be selected by a round-turn game and can be formal defined as an array:
+The first masternode/block creator in a given epoch $e$ can be selected by a round-robin game and can be formally defined as an array:

 $$\begin{bmatrix}
 \nu_1